Ahmad Shahzad: International career

 In his One Day International career he has scored 6 hundreds and 14 half centuries.
 In his Twenty20 International career, he has scored 1 hundred 7 fifties.
 He is First Pakistani player who has scored a century in all three forms of cricket.

 Controversies

-Shehzad was issued a one-match ban in 2011 for showing dissent in the Quaid-e-Azam Trophy, one month before being issued a fine on disciplinary grounds.
+Shahzad was issued a one-match ban in 2011 for showing dissent in the Quaid-e-Azam Trophy, one month before being issued a fine on disciplinary grounds.

-The Pakistan Cricket Board (PCB) issued Shehzad an official reprimand after his frequent quarrels with Sri Lankan batsman Tillakaratne Dilshan about Dilshan's conversion from Islam to Buddhism.
+The Pakistan Cricket Board (PCB) issued Shahzad an official reprimand after his frequent quarrels with Sri Lankan batsman Tillakaratne Dilshan about Dilshan's conversion from Islam to Buddhism.
 Shehzad was caught on camera telling Dilshan:

 If you are a non-Muslim and you turn Muslim, no matter whatever you do in your life, straight to heaven.

 — Ahmed Shehzad's statement on Dilshan.

-During a Pakistan Super League group stage match vs Peshawar Zalmi, Shehzad had an exchange of words and physical conflict with bowler Wahab Riaz.
+During a Pakistan Super League group stage match vs Peshawar Zalmi, Shahzad had an exchange of words and physical conflict with bowler Wahab Riaz.
 The Pakistan Cricket Board (PCB) imposed a fine on both players and issued an official warning to them.